Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_overview.md

     * __Submitters__ - These are users whom Doran has authorized to use the Transcription Tool.
     * __Managers__ - These are users authorized to review submissions.
 They can view, edit and delete anyone's transcription and eventually ingest them into Islandora.
 However, managers cannot create or modify the webforms themselves.
     * __Administrators__ - Administrators can do everything submitters and managers can do and in addition can create, edit, and delete the webforms themselves.
+* The IW module is installed on Hamilton's Islandora server and a webform has been configured for DHi's American Prison Writers Archive (APWA) site to help gather transcriptions of essays from visitors to the site.

 ## Privacy